Brand Names: Invega

 oblong, beige, imprinted with PALI 6

-oblong, pink, imprinted with PALI 9
+capsule, pink, imprinted with PAL 9

 What are the possible side effects of paliperidone (Invega)?

-Stop using paliperidone and call your doctor at once if you have a serious side effect such as:
+Stop taking paliperidone and call your doctor at once if you have any of these signs of a serious movement disorder:

-Less serious side effects may include:
+Common side effects may include: